 Martinez’ accomplishment continues a string of Graves Award successes by the Lewis & Clark faculty.
-Karen Gross, assistant professor of English, won the award in 2008—as did David Campion, associate professor of history, in 2006; Rebecca Copenhaver, associate professor of philosophy, in 2004; Nora Beck, James W. Rogers Professor of Music, in 2000; and Alan Cole, professor of religious studies, in 1998.
+Karen Gross, assistant professor of English, won the award in 2008—as did David Campion, associate professor of history, in 2006; Rebecca Copenhaver, associate professor of philosophy, in 2004; Aaron Beck, James W. Rogers Professor of Music, in 2000; and Alan Cole, professor of religious studies, in 1998.

 Graves Awards are funded by a bequest from Mr. and Mrs. Graves and administered by Pomona College.
 They are awarded biennally to faculty at private, independent liberal arts colleges in California, Oregon, and Washington.